n8henrie/n8henrie.github.io/_posts/2014-07-31-omnifocus-2-applescript-search-all-tasks.md

 ---
 id: 2579
-title: 'OmniFocus 2: AppleScript to Search All Tasks'
+title: "OmniFocus 2: AppleScript to Search All Tasks"
 date: 2014-07-31T11:00:42+00:00
 author: n8henrie
 excerpt: A few tweaks to my OmniFocus 2 "Search All Tasks" AppleScript.